 Included among the many specialist applications will be the ability to provide phenotypic and ancestry estimations; to resolve STR alleles that are identical by size but different by sequence; to provide increased resolution of mixed DNA samples; and the potential to recover additional information from low level and degraded samples.

-We expect to launch this service in late 2019 - in the meantime please contact us at firstname.lastname@example.org with any enquiries.
+We have completed a validation of MPS technology and expect to launch this service in the first half of 2020 - in the meantime please contact us at email@example.com with any enquiries.

 We also offer a broad range of specialist DNA extraction approaches, informative DNA marker systems and high-sensitivity DNA techniques coupled with innovative DNA profile interpretation software and our extensive analysis expertise.